mikecamilleri/mikecamilleri.github.io/_posts/2017-03-23-an-iot-platform-built-around-rethinkdb.md

 ### Using a web interface (`web-admin` module), a user changes the setting of _Downstairs Thermostat_ to 65°F.

-1. The user access the appropriate page in the web interface.
+1. The user accesses the appropriate page in the web interface.
 2. The `web-admin` module reads the `thermostat-downstairs` document in the `devices` table to present the current setting to the user.
 3. The user changes the setting using the web interface.
 4. The `web-admin` module writes the update to the `thermostat-downstairs` document.